-If you’re using distraction techniques to help your child eat, they may be working against you rather than for you (or your child).
+If you’re using distraction techniques to help with your kid’s eating, they may be working against you rather than for you (or your child).
 Kids are easily distracted by TV or toys at the table, and this may have a negative impact on their eating.

 It’s best to let your child focus on food and eating at the table—he can get back to playing or TV time later.
 This encourages a mindful approach to eating and helps kids tune in to their appetite, eating the right amounts for their body’s needs.

-11. Your Child is Too Tired to Eat
+11. Your Child or Teen is Too Tired to Eat

 When your child won’t eat dinner, it may simply be due to sheer exhaustion from a long day.
 Think of the young athlete who’s gone to school all day and attended sports practice afterward, or the kid who is naturally tired at the end of the day.